tymyrddin/blue/source/docs/ipa/lab/wazuh.md

-# Overview of the IPA-SIEM stack  (under construction)
+# Overview of the IPA-SIEM stack

 The IPA-SIEM Stack is a specialised cybersecurity tool built on Wazuh, an open-source SIEM/XDR platform designed to help survivors of intimate partner abuse (IPA) detect and respond to covert digital surveillance.
 This includes